Lapin0t/phd-manuscript/main/01_introduction.typ

 For our OGS strategy, an active state consists of a term $P$ being evaluated, and the data that we need to remember: a stack of evaluation contexts $S$ and an environment of function values $gamma$.
-Passive states only contains the evaluation stack and the environment.
+Passive states only contain the evaluation stack and the environment.
 We write them respectively as $sact(P, S, gamma)$ and $spas(S, gamma)$.
-Before giving the transitions, let us precise the _abstraction_ procedure, which hides function expressions from values.
+Before giving the transitions, let us make precise the _abstraction_ procedure, which hides function expressions from values.
 It takes a type and a value of that type and returns a pattern, together with a _filling_, i.e., an environment containing the value which may have been